 When all was said and done, we had 6.25 liters of alcohol, of which the agents counted four liters as duty free.
 Thus, we owed duty on 2.25 liters of alcohol.
 The agent jotted that down on our orange card and sent us down to the cashier.

 Yes, that’s all we owed.
-After waiting around for an hour, and having our car (carefully) rifled through, the U.S. government claimed an additional $6.40 from us, and we were happy to pay.
+After waiting for over an hour and having our car (carefully) rifled through, the U.S. government claimed $6.40 from us.
+We were happy to pay.
 And yes, they take credit cards.

-The moral of the story is this: If you bring lots of liquor back into the country, you may have to pay duty.
+The moral of the story: If you bring lots of liquor back into the country, you may have to pay duty.
 More often than not you won’t, but be prepared for the possibility that you’ll be inspected.
-Even then, you may not have to pay, such as last spring’s return from Jamaica with six liters of rum in a single carry-on.
+Even then, you may not have to pay, such as mentioned above, or when I returned Jamaica with six liters of rum in a single carry-on.
 I was flagged for inspection, but my bag was never opened.
 I simply told the inspecting agent that I write about rum and had six liters in my bag.
-He laughed a little and waved me through.
+He laughed and waved me through.

 Even if you do end up paying, the amount of duty owed on a healthy haul (say, twelve to twenty-four bottles) should be less than $30.
-And if you’re bringing back that much liquor, it’s hopefully the expensive, good stuff and not a case of $10 per bottle vodka.
-So the $30 or so is a negligible fraction of what you actually spent on your bounty.
+Of course, if you’re bringing back that much liquor, it’s hopefully the expensive, good stuff and not a case of $10 vodkas.
+Paying $30 or so is a negligible fraction of what you spent on your bounty.

 Also, it’s important to be aware that some states have stricter requirements on what you’re allowed to bring in.
 Flying into those states and getting flagged for inspection may just cost you even more, or they may disallow over a certain limit.
 For instance, Texas currently disallows over one gallon of distilled spirits.
 You may luck out, but be prepared if you’re not so lucky.

-The bigger cost here to consider is your time.
+The biggest cost to consider is your time.
 If you get flagged for inspection, how long will you wait?
 Is the potential for an hour (or more) wait worth the bottles you’re bringing back?
 Hopefully so!
 So either bring back under the duty-free limit, or go big.
-If CBP is going to give you an extra dose of attention, make sure your haul is worth it.
+If CBP is going to give you an extra dose of attention, make sure your haul is worth it!

 So there you have it!
-The duty free exemption is confusing and frankly scary if you’re never dealt with it.
+The duty free exemption is confusing and scary if you’re never dealt with it.
 But having gone through the inspection process and paid the duty, it’s not particularly onerous once you know how the process works.
-So with that, get out there and travel, fellow wonks!
-And bring home the good stuff!
+So get out there, travel, and bring home the good stuff, fellow wonks!